Skip to main content

 £5,000 payment

-When you study on this course, you’ll receive a payment of at least £5,000 a year, which you don’t need to pay back.
+If you're a UK student on this course, you may be eligible to apply for the NHS Learning Support Fund to receive a payment of at least £5,000 a year, which you do not need to pay back.
 This is in addition to the financial support and loans available to all UK undergraduate students.

 Teaching and assessment